lsst-dm/dmtn-021/index.rst

 template), the PSF-matched science image (bottom-left), and the decorrelated image difference (bottom-right).*

+``DecorrelateALKernelTask`` simply extracts the
+`A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ PSF matching
-To perform image decorrelation in this case, we simply extracted the matching kernel :math:`\kappa` estimated for the center of the image, computed a constant image variance :math:`\sigma_1^2` and :math:`\sigma_2^2` over each entire image (sigma-clipped mean of its variance plane; in this example 60.0 and 62.8 for the template and science images, respectively), and computed the decorrelation kernel :math:`\phi` from those three quantities (`Figure 8 <#figure-8>`__).
-The resulting decorrelated image difference has a greater variance (120.8 vs. 66.8, naive expected value :math:`60.0+62.8=122.8`).
-Additionally, we show in `Figure 9 <#figure-9>`__ that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (6.0% off-diagonal variance, vs. 35% for the uncorrected diffim).
+kernel :math:`\kappa` estimated previously by ``lsst.ip.diffim.ImagePsfMatchTask.subtractExposures()`` for the center of the image, and estimates a constant image variance :math:`\sigma_1^2` and :math:`\sigma_2^2` for each image (sigma-clipped mean of its entire variance plane; in this example 62.8 and 60.0 for the science and template images, respectively).
+The task then computes the decorrelation kernel :math:`\phi` from those three quantities (`Figure 8 <#figure-8>`__).
+As expected, the resulting decorrelated image difference has a greater variance than the "uncorrected" image difference (120.8 vs. 66.8), and a value close to the naive expected variance :math:`60.0+62.8=122.8`.
+Additionally, we show in `Figure 9 <#figure-9>`__ that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (6.0% off-diagonal covariance, vs. 35% for the uncorrected diffim).

 |image4| |image5|